 You have 60 days after you lose your benefits to elect to pay for COBRA coverage.
 However, even if you enroll on Day 60, your coverage is retroactive to Day 1.
 Of course, you’ll have to pay the retroactive premiums for that period.
 Thus, you could technically waive your COBRA coverage initially, and then wait to see if you incur any medical bills.
 If you manage to get on a new health plan on Day 30 or Day 55 with no medical bills, then you’ll still be guaranteed full coverage going forward and you won’t have paid anything during your gap.
 If you can’t find new coverage within 63 days or rack up medical bills higher than the premiums, then you can rescind your waiver and retroactively activate your COBRA benefits.
 Effectively, you get a do-over.

 Under current law, it is very important to maintain “continuous coverage” in order to guarantee that your future insurance can’t exclude pre-existing conditions.
-Otherwise, if for example you hurt your back during a gap, you may never be covered by insurance for back problems again.
+Otherwise, if for example you hurt your back during a gap, those back problems may be excluded from your future insurance provider for 12 months.
+That could be a lot of uncovered bills.
 However, if you expect your gap in coverage to be under 60 days, then you can use the retroactive clause under COBRA to try and avoid paying for COBRA during that time.
 If you are going to use this do-over, be very careful with your dates.
 You can wait 60 days to elect for coverage, and then you actually have another 45 days to make the payment to cover the period from the date of election to the date of lost coverage.
 If you send in a premium payment, make sure it is for the correct amount and use certified mail and return receipt to document everything.
 Legally, payment is considered to be made on the date it is sent to the plan.
 Don’t cut things too close.

 I have read articles that recommend using these extra 45 days on top of the initial 60 days to allow you to wait 105 days before having to commit.
 Their reasoning is that most insurance companies will not pursue you (sue you, ding your credit, etc.) for the insurance premium if you simply never send it in and tell them you no longer want coverage.
 I don’t agree with this logic and it seems rather risky, but I think it is okay to use the 45 day period if you are tight on funds and need more time to pay the premium.